Come on in, the water’s lovely – whatever the weather!

-West Oxfordshire District Council (WODC) took over the running of the pool in 1974 and then, in July 2002, the town's new leisure centre was opened and WODC announced that the outdoor pool was to close.
+West Oxfordshire District Council (WODC) took over the running of the pool in 1974 and then, in July 2002, WODC announced that the outdoor pool was to close.
 2003 saw the creation of KOPO (Keep Our Pool Open), a campaigning group united by their love of the facility.
-They mounted a spirited "Use it or Lose It" campaign, collecting 3,000 names on a petition.
-KOPO garnered tremendous publicity and organised many special events that saw numbers and income rise.
-Supported by the Town Council, they lobbied WODC who agreed a one-year reprieve.
+They mounted a spirited "Use it or Lose It" campaign and, supported by the Town Council, they lobbied WODC who agreed a one-year reprieve.

-Late in 2004 WODC announced the withdrawal of their subsidy and the KOPO committee formed a company to manage The Lido, Chipping Norton Lido Limited, and registered for charitable status.
-Without any public funding other than a small grant from the Town Council each year, the committee of 8 trustees continues to raise funds in order to subsidise the operating costs, improve the facilities and replace the aging machinery and plant.
+In 2004 WODC announced the withdrawal of their subsidy and the KOPO committee formed a company to manage The Lido, Chipping Norton Lido Limited, and registered for charitable status.
+Without any public funding other than a small grant from the Town Council each year, the committee of trustees continues to raise funds in order to subsidise the operating costs, improve the facilities and replace the ageing machinery and plant.

 A comprehensive Refurbishment & Modernisation Plan has to date achieved a refit of the plant room, refurbishment of the changing rooms, installation of a steam room and, in 2015, the repair and relining of both pools, funded by a Sport England "Inspired Facilities" grant.